Biomechanics in Sport and Ageing Symposium

 tf.hu/bsa | This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Welcome to the 2nd Biomechanics in Sport and Ageing Symposium: Artificial Intelligence, organized by the Hungarian University of Sports Science and the Department of Kinesiology, Budapest, Hungary, 15-16 October 2024!
+Welcome to the 3rd Biomechanics in Sport and Ageing Symposium: Injury Prevention and Rehabilitation, organized by the Hungarian University of Sports Science and the Department of Kinesiology, Budapest, Hungary, 13-14 October 2025!

 Welcome to Budapest!
 Network, learn, and enjoy the symposium!